bartbartelds/obsidian-writing/2024-04-05 Furious fiction - writer's centre.md

 post, tear, thunder

 "Not tonight, ok?"
-Phi pulled her head between her knees.
-Her back quivered as she exhaled, her breath warm and damp.
-Fifth draped a blanket over her, capturing both heat and moisture.
+Phi pulls her head between her knees.
+Her back quivers as she exhales, her breath warm and damp.
+Fifth drapes a blanket over her, capturing both heat and moisture.
 "We'll talk tomorrow.
 Rest now - you're on the verge of ..."
-She heard his monotone voice trail off, become one with the ambient noise of machinery, and then nothing.
+She hears his monotone voice trail off, become one with the ambient noise of machinery, and then nothing.

+The next afternoon came quicker than expected.
+Phi stirs in a meek attempt to liberate herself from the mound of laundry and bed linnen she found herself under.
+She snarls but is ultimately successful in emerging from her cloth chrysalis.
+"Too much of a good thing." she pants, wiping sweat off her brow